-The history of Kanazawa Haku can be traced back to the latter half of the Sengoku period (1428-1573), when Maeda Toshiie, the feudal lord of the Kaga clan governing the southern part of the area now known as Ishikawa Prefecture, sent a document back to the country from a campaign in Korea, explaining how to produce gold leaf.
-The Shogunate subsequently set up a gilders' guild and controlled the production and sale of gold leaf throughout the country.
+The history of Kanazawa gold leaf can be traced back to the latter half of the Sengoku era (1428-1573), when Maeda Toshiie, the feudal lord of the Kaga clan, sent a document to Japan while on a campaign in Korea, explaining how to produce gold leaf.
+The Shogunate subsequently established a guild for the workers and controlled the production and sale of gold leaf throughout the country.

 How to make

-Gold leaf is made by adding small amounts of silver to gold, the main raw material, in order to create an alloy which is then pressed and extended by using a rolling mill to a thickness of just one hundredth of a millimeter.
-This alloy is then spread between two layers of a specially-prepared paper, “sumiuchi-shi,” and beaten to a thickness of one thousandth of a millimeter to create a substance called “uwazumi” which is in turn spread between two layers of “hakuuchi-shi” paper and beaten with a foiling machine to its final gold leaf thickness.
+Gold leaf is made by adding small amounts of silver to gold to create an alloy, which is then pressed and flattened to just a hundredth of a millimeter using a rolling mill.
+The alloy is then spread between two layers of a specially prepared paper called sumiuchi-shi and beaten to a thousandth of a millimeter, creating a substance called uwazumi, which in turn is spread between two layers of hakuuchi-shi paper and pressed with a foiling machine to achieve its final thickness.